NoBlackBoxes/LastBlackBox/README.md

 15. **Learning**

-    - *Tech*: Reinforcement learning and clocer training
+    - *Tech*: Reinforcement learning and clicker training
     - *Brain*: RL in brains
-    - *Exercises*: Clicker train a robot
+    - *Exercises*: Clicker train yourself and your robot

 16. **Intelligence?**